 All students are expected to maintain the highest standards of academic and personal integrity in pursuit of their education at Georgetown.
-We assume you have read the honor code material located at http://scs.georgetown.edu/academic-affairs/honor-code, and in particular have read the following documents: Honor Council Pamphlet, What is Plagiarism, Sanctioning Guidelines, and Expedited Sanctioning Process.
-Papers in this course will all be submitted to turnitin.com for checking.
 Academic dishonesty in any form is a serious offense, and students found in violation are subject to academic penalties that include, but are not limited to, failure of the course, termination from the program, and revocation of degrees already conferred.
 All students are held to the Honor Code.